Aasai: Plot

+Yamuna's father awakens, locks the doors, and opens the gas cylinder.
+When Madhavan too awakens, the father threatens to light a match to avenge his daughter and repay Madhavan for his evil deeds.
+Madhavan's histrionics and pleadings fall on deaf ears.
+Yamuna's father casually lights the matchstick, causing a deadly explosion that kills both Madhavan and himself.
+Jeeva is exonerated and unites with Yamuna and the baby.

 Production

 Development

 Vasanth wanted to make a "family thriller" with a powerful villain not usually seen in Tamil films; the story of Aasai evolved from this.
 Poovellam Kettupaar, Deva and Kanne were the working titles during the film's production but Vasanth chose Aasai as the title because it was about both the protagonist and antagonist.
 In creating the antagonist, Vasanth took inspiration from Rajinikanth's character from Avargal (1977) and Vijayan's character in Uthiripookkal (1979).
+The film was produced by Mani Ratnam and S. Sriram via Aalayam Productions.
+Cinematography was handled by Jeeva, and editing by B. Lenin and V. T. Vijayan.

 Casting

 The lead role of Jeevanantham was initially offered by Vasanth to actor Sivakumar's son Saravanan (later known as Suriya), to make his debut but he declined, citing a lack of interest in an acting career.
 Ajith Kumar was instead cast after Vasanth and co-producer S. Sriram saw him in a dhoti advertisement on Doordarshan.
 Actor Suresh dubbed Ajith's voice.
 For the antagonist Major Madhavan, Vasanth considered Manoj K. Jayan as one of the actors but he felt the role needed someone else, he chose Prakash Raj after he was recommended by his mentor K. Balachander.
 Vasanth cast Suvaluxmi as Saraswathi / Yamuna after seeing her performance in the Bengali film Uttoran and he wanted "someone who had an innocent face and could make the audience believe the gullibility of the character".
-Vasanth based Yamuna's father (Poornam Viswanathan) on his own father who had a tendency to trust the wrong people.
+Vasanth based Yamuna's father, played by Poornam Viswanathan, on his own father who had a tendency to trust the wrong people.
 Film News Anandan filmed scenes which did not make the final cut.

 Filming

 Vasanth chose the Delhi backdrop because Prakash Raj's character had to be "far away from the heroine's place" and the team shot in the early mornings during their Delhi schedule as the director was "obsessive about onlookers not being part of the frame".
-The film's military parade scene was filmed at the Chennai branch of the Officers Training Academy after giving an assurance that the character of Madhavan had a "blemishless professional record".
+The film's military parade scene was filmed at the Madras branch of the Officers Training Academy after giving an assurance that the character of Madhavan had a "blemishless professional record".